 Another way to develop Thailand’s cultural industry is to generate soft power through television dramas.
 Thai television dramas have gained considerable traction as cultural exports and are increasingly popular in other Asian countries such as South Korea, the Philippines and Vietnam.

-Furthermore, Thailand also possesses untapped potential to expand policies focused on cultural exports, perhaps leveraging assets such as Muay Thai (Thai kickboxing) or tapping into industries Travel has been strong in creating a friendly and progressive international image.
+Furthermore, Thailand also possesses untapped potential to expand its cultural export-focused policies, perhaps leveraging assets such as Muay Thai (Thai kickboxing) or tapping into its already strong tourism industries to project a friendly and progressive international image.

 Going forward, planners will continue to take a more comprehensive and coordinated approach to cultural policy./.